makersacademy/airport_challenge/README.md

 * unit test describing initialization expecting it to raise_error when 31 planes are landed and capacity is 30 - this doesn't work - I make capacity attr_accessor and update unit test with Airport::DEFAULT_CAPACITY instead of 30 and it passes

+* I now realise I've got so into it I've forgotten to commit - so I commit!

+* Took out empty plane method and made attr_reader :planes, updated relevant test  - old take-off test I'd commented out I managed to get passing again by creating a new Airport instance in it rather than just using subject

 ```
 As an air traffic controller
 To ensure safety